violetcosmos041/violetcosmos041/README.md

 ## Hi there 👋
+Hi Everyone
+Im mr violetcosmos and im a student with a passion for tech Ai and machine learning intrigues me elitobybirth
 <!--
 **violetcosmos041/violetcosmos041** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.